 I like to think of healthy eating as more of a lifestyle and less of a diet.
 Basically I try to cut as much processed food out of my diet as possible, and I focus on eating lean protein or veggies most of the time.
 Then when it’s time for celebrations or holidays I allow myself to indulge a bit ’cause I figure I can.✌ I’ve made this meat loaf a hundred times and played around with the recipe to make it low carb, and honestly it’s always amazing.
 So I guess what I’m saying is go ahead and play with your food.
 LOL

 I’ve used all ground chicken before, a combination of ground chicken and turkey, and this time around/my all-time favorite is ground turkey and beef.
-I’ve reduced the amount of ketchup or swapped it out with maple syrup and tomato paste, used ground almonds instead of the breadcrumbs – plain and simple it’s always delicious.
+I’ve reduced the amount of ketchup or swapped it out with maple syrup and tomato paste, used almond meal instead of the breadcrumbs – plain and simple it’s always delicious.
 The one thing I don’t mess with is the veggies!
 Always, always add in the veggies.
 This makes the meat loaf super-moist and gives it lots of flavor.
 I’m not gonna tell you to finish everything on your plate, but I am gonna tell you to “eat your veggies!”
 Don’t you feel the love?

 How to make gluten free meatloaf